Mohammed bin Hammam: 2011 FIFA presidential election

 In an interview with The Guardian, Mohammed bin Hammam stated he might run against the incumbent president Sepp Blatter for the presidency of FIFA which will be decided during the 61st FIFA Congress between 31 May and 1 June 2011.
 He told the Guardian: "People have to try change.
 Change is good."
 Bin Hammam said that Blatter was "an experienced person, he has made significant contribution to football worldwide but I believe there is a time limit for everything.
 There is now a time for a new face and a new heir."
 Bin Hammam had supported Blatter's 1998 and 2002 presidential campaigns but admitted that he had fallen out with Blatter over issues within the FIFA Executive Committee.
 In August 2010 Bin Hamman had vowed not to run against Blatter saying that "I will be backing him to remain in office for a new mandate.
 He is my very good friend".

 Following the 10 May 2011 meeting of the CFU, the Bahamas Football Association officially reported allegations of attempted bribery at the meeting to Chuck Blazer a FIFA Executive Committee member and General Secretary of CONCACAF.
 Blazer initiated an official investigation.
 As a result of the investigations preliminary findings, Bin Hammam was charged with offering bribes for votes and appeared before FIFA's ethics committee on 29 May.
 Bin Hammam withdrew from the presidential race the day before the ethics committee meeting, leaving Blatter to run unopposed.

 On 29 May 2011, FIFA's ethics committee suspended Bin Hammam and Jack Warner temporarily from all football-related activity pending the outcome of a full inquiry into accusations that they offered financial incentives to members of the Caribbean Football Union.
 Bin Hammam said that he would appeal against the committee's decision to provisionally ban him from football related activity, saying that "The way these proceedings have been conducted is not compliant with any principles of justice."
 He also issued a statement calling for his reinstatement as well as responding to the claims in detail.

 While the appeals process is ongoing, Zhang Jilong is acting President of the Asian Football Confederation.

 On 23 July 2011, Bin Hammam was banned for life from all football activities by a five-member panel of the FIFA Ethics committee chaired by Petrus Damaseb.
 The committee found that his actions violated the organization' ethics rules after studying the reports of investigators and hearing the testimony of witnesses from the May 2011 meeting who were not available for cross examination by Bin Hammam's legal representatives.
-Bin Hammam appealed against his ban, and was eventually rejected by the FIFA Appeal Committee.
+Bin Hammam was unsuccessful in his ban appealed to the FIFA Appeal Committee.

 Bin Hammam took his appeal to the Court of Arbitration for Sport which heard the appeal on 18–19 April 2012.
 His lifetime ban was annulled by the court on 19 July 2012.

-In December 2012, FIFA handed bin Hammam a second life ban from football after "conflicts of interest" were identified in his role as president of the AFC.
+In December 2012, FIFA issued bin Hammam a second life ban from football after "conflicts of interest" were identified during his presidency of the AFC.